-— 10 min read
+— 3 min read

 This component is the main entry point for the one-step Checkout.
+It renders sections according to the state created by useCheckoutPage

 .

-Steps Number for section state:
+Steps Nummer for section state:

 export const CHECKOUT_STEP = {